basic-messenger/basic-messenger-server/README.md

   </a>
 </p>

-> The server for the basic messenger service
+> The server for the basic messenger service.

 ### 🏠 [Homepage](https://github.com/basic-messenger/basic-messenger-server#readme)